 The tests used to diagnose allergic conjunctivitis include:

-- Allergy skin test– exposes your skin, allowing your doctor to examine your body’s reactions to specific allergens.
+- Allergy skin test– A test that exposes your skin to different allergens; your skin’s reaction to the allergens are examined by a physician to determine your body’s allergic reaction to specific allergens.

 - Blood test- if your doctor wants to know if your body is producing proteins or antibodies to protect itself from allergens, this test is recommended.